Freight Noise Attenuation Program

 Homes may be treated using the following:

-- installation of new or upgraded external doors
+- like-for-like installation of new or upgraded external doors

 - enclosing or sealing gaps, vents and openings, where practical